-Want to get into producing music with no budget?
-No problem.
-It’s never been easier, or less expensive, to make music with your computer.
-There is free music production software available everywhere you look.
-In addition to free trials for professional digital audio workstation (DAW) software like Ableton 11, Pro Tools, and FL Studio, there are excellent DAWs you can download and use completely for free, with no limitations.
-The internet also has countless free music plugins you can use to sculpt your sounds when producing.
+In addition to free trials for professional DAW software like Ableton 11, Pro Tools, and FL Studio, there are excellent DAWs you can download and use completely for free, with no limitations.
+The internet also has countless free music plugins you can use inside a DAW to sculpt your sounds when producing.
 Many of them can hold their own against software that costs hundreds of dollars.

 If you’re a beginner and don’t know the difference between DAW and plugin, that’s totally fine.
 Think of it like this: a DAW is a sandbox, while each shovel and bucket inside the sandbox is a plugin.
 You use the shovels and buckets (plugins) inside the sandbox (DAW) to sculpt and put together sand (sounds) which results in a sandcastle (a song!).